tomalessi/opsworks-nat-instance/README.md

 ## Usage

+NOTE: You will not be able to create functional route tables, nor populate the stack custom JSON until the two NAT instances are actually provisioned (because you need their instance IDs).
+Once the NAT instances are provisioned, you will use this recipe to keep them properly running and configured.

 - Create a NAT instance AMI using an Amazon Linux AMI from the Amazon marketplace (these instances always include the string amzn-ami-vpc-nat).
-- Setup the following custom JSON in the OpsWorks stack that controls your NAT instances:
+- Setup the following custom JSON in the OpsWorks stack that controls your NAT instances.
+The names `nat-instance-2a` and `nat-instance-2b` are the hostnames of the two NAT instances (in this case, one in availability zone 2a and one in availability zone 2b) but you may substitute any names here as long as they match your NAT instance hostnames.
+The `ec2-url` must match the region within which you are provisioning the nat instances:
 ```json
 {
   "private_settings": {